Land Yeo: Mills

 implements and installed cast-iron water wheels.

 To the north of the village of Flax Bourton are the remains of Bourton Mill which may have existed at the time of the Domesday Book and strong documentary evidence exists from 1769.
 Between 1839 and 1885 the river was diverted into the tailrace of the mill, eliminating a bend in the river.
 All that remains of the three-storey mill is a single storey garage of a private house.

-At Watercress Farm, Wraxall is the only waterwheel still operating on the River.
-The 6 ft diameter wheel, which was built before 1885 and is housed in a small brick building is used as a water pump.
+At Watercress Farm, Wraxall is the only waterwheel still operating on the river.
+The 6 ft wheel, which was built before 1885 and is housed in a small brick building, is used as a water pump.
 The other mill in the parish of Wraxall operated in the 18th and 19th centuries.
 It fell out of use by 1885 and was ruined by 1950.
 The only remains are crumbling walls by the entrance to Wraxall House.

-The mill at Tickenham was established in the middle of the 12th century by Canons of the Abbey of St Augustine, (now Bristol Cathedral).
+The mill at Tickenham was established in the middle of the 12th century by canons of the Abbey of St Augustine, (now Bristol Cathedral).
 In the 19th century it was owned by the Ashton Court Estate and in the 20th century was used as a water pump.
 It has now been converted into a private house.

 There were at least two mills at Clevedon.
 The Tuck Mills lay in the fields south of Clevedon Court and were used for fulling cloth.
 The other mills were near Wain's Hill and probably date from the early 17th century.